demisto/content/Packs/TruSTAR/Integrations/TruSTAR_V2/README.md

 TruSTAR is an Intelligence Management Platform that helps you operationalize data across tools and teams, helping you prioritize investigations and accelerate incident response.
-This integration was integrated and tested with version xx of TruSTAR v2
+This integration was integrated and tested with version 0.3.31 of TruSTAR v2
 ## Configure TruSTAR v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.